nixworks/public/news/2009/10/20/README.md

 ##### Afghanistan
 ### [ Afghanistan's election commission orders a run-off election for November 7 in the Afghan presidential election. ](/news/2009/10/20/afghanistan-s-election-commission-orders-a-run-off-election-for-november-7-in-the-afghan-presidential-election.md)
-_Context: run-off election, Afghanistan, presidential election_
+_Context: Afghanistan, presidential election, run-off election_

 ##### canon laws
 ### [ In a set of canon laws, the Vatican welcomes groups of Anglicans as "personal ordinariates" into the Catholic Church, Pope Benedict XVI announces. ](/news/2009/10/20/in-a-set-of-canon-laws-the-vatican-welcomes-groups-of-anglicans-as-personal-ordinariates-into-the-catholic-church-pope-benedict-xvi-ann.md)
-_Context: Holy See, Anglican, canon laws, Catholic Church, Pope Benedict XVI_
+_Context: Pope Benedict XVI, Anglican, Catholic Church, canon laws, Holy See_

 ##### Yemen
 ### [ A court in Yemen sentences 10 Shi'ite Houthi rebels to death and jailed five others over clashes which killed hundreds of people last year. ](/news/2009/10/20/a-court-in-yemen-sentences-10-shi-ite-houthi-rebels-to-death-and-jailed-five-others-over-clashes-which-killed-hundreds-of-people-last-year.md)